bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 Point Queries are queries that are executed by default in Quick (thus, you don't have to specify the `-point` option explicitly) and return a single value for a given key. <br />
 You can also completely drop the possibility of performing Point Queries by providing the `--no-point` option. <br />
 `--point` and `--rangeField` are not exclusive.
-You can have the possibility to execute both Point and Range Queries in your application.
+You have the possibility to execute both Point and Range Queries in your application.

 There are some constraints upon the values (values that you provide with the `--value` option)